 The resolution’s titles are written by its sponsor.

 Sponsor.
 Representative for Indiana's 9th congressional district.
 Democrat.

 Length: 14 pages

-This resolution was introduced on May 7, 1998, in a previous session of Congress, but was not enacted.
+This resolution was introduced on May 7, 1998, in a previous session of Congress, but it did not receive a vote.

 May 7, 1998